-NAMI of Pennsylvania Montgomery County is proud to offer education programs, support groups, presentations on mental health, awareness activities and more throughout the county at no cost to the participant, agency, school, community group, or faith community who takes part in our programming.
+NAMI Montgomery County PA is proud to offer education programs, support groups, presentations on mental health, awareness activities and more throughout the county at no cost to the participant, agency, school, community group, or faith community who takes part in our programming.

 - For family members/loved ones of someone living with a mental illness.